-There has been a lot of news recently about the need to support the mental health and well being of our children to try and avoid issues for them the can arise when they are older.
+There has been a lot of news recently about the need to support the mental health and well being of our children to try and avoid issues for them that can arise when they are older.

 The link below takes you to the findings of the Government taskforce who researched this and found out why this is such an issue today.